Pulsar vs Westinghouse

 Key Takeaways

-- Westinghouse wins the overall comparison with an average score of 7.0 versus Pulsar's 5.0.
+- Westinghouse wins the overall comparison with an average score of 7.0 versus Pulsar's 5.0 out of 10.

 - Westinghouse offers a larger product lineup with 54 models compared to Pulsar's 32.

-- In every head-to-head model matchup, the Westinghouse option scores higher than its Pulsar counterpart.
+- In every top model matchup tested, the Westinghouse entry scored higher than its Pulsar counterpart.

 Top Model Matchups